npctat2021/MINFLUX_NPC_Tracking/README.md

 16. **Program Name** :track_localize_whole_roi_MINFLUX.m
 (a) **Input file(s)**: Track localizations in red color which is used for NPC scaffold localizations (Tracks Model Data_calib.txt').
 (b) **Output file(s)**: Tracks associated to each pore.(track to whole1.txt, track to whole2.txt etc.)
-(c) **What it does**:Identifies all cargo complex localizations within a 600 nm cube centered on an NPC centroid.
+(c) **What it does**:Identifies tracks localizations within a 200 nm cube centered on an NPC centroid.

 17. **Program Name** :centering_tracks_wrt_whole_MINFLUX.m
 (a) **Input file(s)**: porex_center.txt; porey_center.txt; porez_center.txt;track to whole1.txt;track to whole2.txt etc.